-HPNS does not connect to your mobile apps directly, it sends messages over an encrypted channel to Apple or Google which are relayed to the app users download from iTunes or Google Play.
+HPNS does not connect to your mobile apps directly.
+It sends messages over an encrypted channel to Apple or Google which are relayed to the app users downloaded from iTunes or Google Play.

 The proxy manages Secure Socket Layer encryption and sets the policy on how network traffic will be routed to the Mattermost server.

 Mattermost install guides include setup instructions for the NGNIX software proxy by default.
 For large scale deployments, a hardware proxy with dedicated devices for processing SSL encryption and decryption could potentially increase efficiencies.

 In a high availability configuration (Enterprise Edition only) the proxy would also balance network load across multiple Mattermost servers.